Riverside (band): Anno Domini High Definition and Memories in My Head

 The quartet's next album was "Anno Domini High Definition".
 Mariusz Duda had the following to say about the album on 27 January 2009:

 "We have gone from Warsaw, we have changed the studio and the producer.
 We care deeply about creating a coherent record and that is why most probably there are only going to be five songs on it.
 The material will be energetic, multifarious, and - I hope so - very good for live performances.
 It will be a story about liquid modernity, life in a constant hurry, stress and anxiety about the future.
 A picture of our times in 1920 x 1080 definition."

-The record was released in Poland by Mystic Production on 15 June 2009.
-Anno Domini High Definition became the best selling album in Poland during its second week on the charts, following a debut at sixth place.: The album was released on 6 June in the rest of Europe and on 28 July in North America.
+The record was released in Poland by Mystic Production on June 15, 2009.
+Anno Domini High Definition became the best selling album in Poland during its second week on the charts, following a debut at sixth place.: The album was released on July 6th in the rest of Europe and on July 28th in North America.
 The band has tracked their recording process with the blog and website annodomininihighdefinition.com (which is no longer a registered domain).

-The Limited Edition of Anno Domini HD is a 2-disc set.
+The limited edition of Anno Domini HD is a two-disc set.
 The second disc is a DVD that contains a seven-song video production.
 The show was taped at the Paradiso Theater in Amsterdam.

 An EP entitled Memories in My Head was released in 2011.

 Shrine of New Generation Slaves

-In January 2013, Riverside released their fifth full-length album, Shrine of New Generation Slaves.
+In January 2013, Riverside released their fifth album, Shrine of New Generation Slaves.